Skip to main content

 How do I monitor an Aerospike cluster?

-Set collect_cluster_metrics: true and point the receiver at any seed node.
-The receiver discovers all peer nodes and collects metrics from the entire cluster.
-Alternatively, add multiple receiver blocks for explicit control:
+Set collect_cluster_metrics: true and point the receiver at any seed node; it discovers the peer nodes and collects from the cluster.
+For explicit control, add multiple named receiver blocks instead:

 receivers: